I will never forget the day I met this gorgeous little Cocker Spaniel dog in Ohio USA.

 Finally the day arrived, we got an email to say that an Alzheimer’s hospital was looking for a dog and they were really interested in having Chuckey.
 They stated that he would be a full time patient at their hospital, and he would be helping the patients.

 Well, that was a big sigh of relief, but it still did not solve the problem of Chuckey being returned to us without all the complications.
 So we finally made the decision to sign Chuckey over to the hospital, where he is now the comforter for many patients and very happy.

-I am so glad that I taught him certain rules about
+glad that I taught him certain rules about

 caring for people, and he sings to them apparently, he rules the roost

 so to speak.

 He was my motivator, my comforter when I was going through very rough times.

 I would never like anyone to go through this terrible situation, as it is a heart breaker, and many people did not understand that this dog Chuckey was a “Miracle” in himself, the way he helped me and many other sick people get through situations that were really rough.

 Remember, look after your pets, keep them healthy and make sure their shots are up to date; they are just like children need their needs, comforting, and discipline.

 Show them love and they will love you straight back.